Bob Elliott (comedian)

 Robert Brackett Elliott (March 26, 1923 – February 2, 2016) was an American comedian and actor, one-half of the comedy duo of Bob and Ray.
-He was the father of comedian/actor Chris Elliott and grandfather of actress and comedians Abby Elliott and Bridey Elliott.
+He was the father of comedian/actor Chris Elliott and grandfather of actresses and comedians Abby Elliott and Bridey Elliott.
 He is most remembered for the character of radio reporter Wally Ballou.

 Life and career

 Elliott was born in Winchester, Massachusetts, the son of Gail Marguarite (née Brackett), a needleworker, and Fred Russell Elliott, who worked in insurance.
-Bob Elliott served In the U.S. Army in Northern Europe in WWII.
+Bob Elliott served in the U.S. Army in Northern Europe during World War II.
 On radio, he appeared in programs with his long-time partner Ray Goulding.
 These were in different series and time slots over decades, beginning in the late 1940s at Boston's WHDH radio on the show Matinee with Bob and Ray.